BaconWillRule/ESP32-CYD-Google-Classroom-Monitor/README.md

 **Turn your "Cheap Yellow Display" into a dedicated command center for your school life.**

-This project is a custom firmware for the **ESP32-2432S028** (commonly known as the CYD) that connects to Google Classroom.
-It doesn't just list your homework; it visualizes your academic status with a smart timetable and a gamified "Sector Integrity" breakdown.
+This project is a custom firmware for the **ESP32-2432S028** (CYD) that connects to Google Classroom.
+It doesn't just list your homework; it visualizes your academic status with a smart timetable and a courses breakdown.

 ## Features